evolve2k/praxy/_posts/2016-11-02-stuck-in-the-machine-or-maybe-just-stuck-without-it.md

 ---
-title: Stuck in the machine, or maybe just stuck without it.
+title: Stuck (when I'm not on or) in the machine
 date: '2016-11-02 12:03:00'
 layout: ''
 ---